 Show all 5 images

 Val Sinestra was voted Landscape of the Year 2011.
 Criteria are the identification of different aspects of the landscape, their protection and ongoing commitment of the local people.
 The valley shows a harmonious interlocking of natural and cultural landscape with carefully developed townscapes and an intact forest and natural landscape with great biodiversity.
-An attraction of the valley are the earth pyramids below Prà San Peder, which formed over thousands of years from moraine material.
+A sight of the valley are the earth pyramids below Prà San Peder, which formed over thousands of years from moraine material.
 If you want to explore this natural monument and the Val Sinestra, you have to go on foot, by bike or snowshoes.
-However, the effort is rewarded with impressive landscapes, such as on the Via Engiadina, which leads through the Val Sinestra.
+But the effort is rewarded with impressive landscapes, such as on the Via Engiadina, which leads through the Val Sinestra.

 - By Rhaetian Railway (from Chur, Landquart/Prättigau or from the Upper Engadine) every hour to Scuol-Tarasp